Australian and New Zealand Society of Criminology

 The Award was established to honour the memory of Dr Adam Sutton BA(Hons)(Sydney), PhD (UNSW) who was appointed Director of the South Australian Office of Crime Statistics and Research in 1982 and was also the South Australian representative on the Criminology Research Council and Australian Institute of Criminology Board between 1984 and 1995.
 In 1992 he became an academic at the University of Melbourne and remained in that role until 2008.
 In his obituary, Professor Fiona Haines observed that he was ‘a criminologist who bridged the gap between public sector policy-related work and the academic world, eschewing a critical criminology that resulted only in the denunciation of authority, and arguing that the criminologist must work with authorities to develop programs that could be effective in preventing crime’.

-the Australian and New Zealand Journal of Criminology in 1988 and was a regular presenter at ANZSOC conferences and events.
+Adam was Editor of the Australian and New Zealand Journal of Criminology in 1988 and was a regular presenter at ANZSOC conferences and events.

 Source: Haines, Fiona.
 2010.
 Obituaries: Dr Adam Sutton, 15 June 1950–6 September 2015), Australian and New Zealand Journal of Criminology, 43(3):612-615.